-Postgraduate students and their supervisors agree on a Personal Study Plan (PSP), which then serves as a tool for future work between them.
-The basis of the PSP is the tentative plan of studies which students submit to the Faculty for approval at the beginning of their studies.
-The content of the plan and updating it is agreed on by the student and the supervisor.
-The PSP should indicate the motivation for and objectives of the student's postgraduate studies, a timetable and the order in which the degree requirements will be completed; it should set out a plan of how contact between the student and his/her supervisor will be arranged.
-Students who intend to complete their doctoral research/thesis as a series of studies (articles) must include in their PSP a plan pertaining to the doctoral thesis as a whole and indicate the topics of each of the component studies.
+Postgraduate students and their supervisors agree on a personal study plan (PSP), which then serves as a tool for future work between them.
+The basis for the PSP is the initial study plan that students submit to the Faculty for approval at the beginning of their studies.
+The content and updating of the plan is agreed on by the student and the supervisor.
+The PSP should describe the motivation for and objectives of the student's postgraduate studies, the timetable, the order in which the degree requirements will be completed, and the way in which communication will be carried out between the student and the supervisor(s).
+Students who intend to complete their doctoral research/thesis as a series of research articles must also present a plan regarding the doctoral thesis as a whole and indicate the topics of the component studies.

-Supervisors and their students meet at least once per term or more frequently if required by the phase of research in progress and the student's need for supervision.
-At the meetings, the supervisor and student update the PSP, discuss the progress of the student's research and address any challenges the student has encountered.
+Supervisors and their students meet at least once per term, depending on the research phase and the student's need for supervision.
+In the meetings the supervisor and the student update the PSP, discuss the progress of the student's research, and address any challenges the student has encountered.
 One suitable time for such meetings is the postgraduate study week in November.

-Supervision is arranged in accordance with the guidelines set out by the Faculty.
-These have been drawn up on the basis of recommendations by the University's Teaching and Research Council and have been distributed to all supervisors.
-The guidelines are available in pdf format on the faculty web pages.
+Supervision is arranged in accordance with the Faculty's guidelines that are based on recommendations by the University's Teaching and Research Council.
+The guidelines are distributed to all supervisors and they are available in PDF format on the faculty web pages.